Saint-Sébastien, Estrie

 Saint-Sébastien (/fr/) is a municipality in Le Granit Regional County Municipality in the Estrie region of Quebec, Canada.
 It is named after Saint Sebastian, who died c.
 288.

+History

+Settled in 1846 by people from Saint-Anselme, Sainte-Claire, Saint-Lambert (Lévis) and Saint-Charles-de-Bellechasse, they founded Aylmer in 1855.
+The church of Saint-Sébastien was completed in 1889.
+In 1904, a section of Aylmer was taken for the creation of Courcelles.
+In 1933, the village section of Aylmer split off to became Saint-Sébstien.
+In 1958 Aylmer also changed its name to Saint-Sébastien.
+In 1975, both Saint-Sébastien merged to create the current municipality of Saint-Sébastien.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Sébastien had a population of 674 living in 301 of its 329 total private dwellings, a change of from its 2016 population of 657.
 With a land area of 91.95 km2, it had a population density of in 2021.

 Notable people

 The politician Madeleine Bélanger and the novelist Andrée A. Michaud were born in Saint-Sébastien.